Should I upgrade or buy a new computer?

 Adding a new disc drive such as a faster CD-R/CD-RW (cd burner) or a DVD drive can be a great upgrade to a computer that either has a slower drive or does not have a CD-ROM/CD-R/CD-RW/DVD.

 The Internet is one of the most popular things to do while on the computer and many users often don't look at their Internet connection when considering upgrading their computer.
-If you do not have a broadband Internet connection, it is available in your area, and you spend a lot of time on the Internet subscribing to a broadband service would be a lot more beneficial than doing any other upgrade or purchasing a new computer.
+If you do not have a broadband Internet connection, it is available in your area, and you spend lots of time on the Internet subscribing to a broadband service would be a lot more beneficial than doing any other upgrade or purchasing a new computer.

 Apart from the above recommendations If you are looking at doing any other upgrades such as CPU, motherboard, sound card, modem, network card, etc. today we almost always recommend that you save your money and purchase a new computer now or down the road.